 Landec operates in three business segments: the Food Products Technology segment, the Commodity Trading segment and the Technology Licensing segment.
 The Food Products Technology segment markets and packs specialty packaged whole and fresh-cut vegetables that incorporate the BreatheWay specialty packaging for the retail grocery, club store and food services industry.
 In addition, the Food Products Technology segment sells BreatheWay packaging to partners for non-vegetable products.
 The Commodity Trading segment consists of revenues generated from the purchase and sale of primarily whole commodity fruit and vegetable products to Asia and domestically to Wal-Mart.
 The Technology Licensing segment licenses Landec's patented Intellicoat seed coatings to the farming industry and licenses the Company's Intelimer polymers for personal care products and other industrial products.
 Corporate includes corporate general and administrative expenses, non Food Products Technology interest income and Company-wide income tax expenses.
 All of the assets of the Company are located within the United States of America.
-Prior to fiscal year 2008, Landec's operating segments.
-As a result, the Company has eliminated the Agricultural Seed Technology segment and has established the Commodity Trading and the Technology Licensing segment for fiscal year 2007 is been reclassified to conform with the current year classification.
-Included in the Technology Licensing segment for fiscal year 2007 is the results of Landec' and the Technology Licensing segment for fiscal year 2007 is the result of Company-wide income taxes.
+Prior to fiscal year 2008, Landec's operating segments were Food Products Technology and Agricultural Seed Technology.
+At fiscal year end 2008, the Company reexamined its segment reporting.
+As a result, the Company has eliminated the Agricultural Seed Technology segment and has established the Commodity Trading and the Technology Licensing segments.
+As a result, the segment information for fiscal year 2007 has been reclassified to conform with the current year classification.
+Included in the Technology Licensing segment for fiscal year 2007 is the results of Landec Ag which includes FCD.
+In addition, the licensing activity for non food and Ag collaborations is included in the Technology Licensing segment whereas in fiscal year 2007 it was included in Corporate.
+Corporate amounts include corporate general and administrative expenses, non Food Products Technology interest income and Company-wide income taxes.
 The Company's international sales are primarily to Canada, Taiwan, Indonesia, and Japan.
 Operations and identifiable assets by business segment consisted of the following (in thousands):